 Causes of Birth Injuries

-In most cases the initial cause of a Birth Injury will never be known.
+Are you looking for a birth injury lawyer?
+We represent clients throughout Iowa, including Des Moines, Davenport/Quad Cities, Cedar Rapids, Waterloo, Cedar Falls, Sioux City, and Council Bluffs.
+Learn more about birth injuries and contact us today for a free consultation.
+In most cases the initial cause of Birth Injuries will never be known.
 There are known risk factors that can indicate the likelihood for Cerebral Palsy (CP) but they do not point to specific causes.

 - Genetic conditions and problems with the blood supply to the brain can effect how the brain of the child develops during the first six months of pregnancy;